Ryan Smith (rugby union, born 1996): 2019

 Smith was named in Brisbane City's 33-man squad for the 2019 National Rugby Championship season on 26 August.
-He made his NRC debut in the opening round on 31 August, at GPS Rugby Club.
-A late try for Smith’s side secured a thrilling 22–22 draw against the defending NRC champions, Fijian Drua.
+He made his NRC debut in the opening round on 31 August at GPS Rugby Club.
+A late try secured a 22–22 draw against the defending NRC champions, Fijian Drua.

-In the 73rd minute of Brisbane City’s Round 4 clash, Smith capitalised on an opposition error near his own try line, following an attacking move initiated by NSW Country winger Mark Nawaqanitawase.
-He broke through the defence, sprinted to the halfway line, and linked with the outside backs to put City ahead 24–5 with less than 10 minutes remaining.
+In Round 4 against NSW Country, an attacking move initiated by Mark Nawaqanitawase broke down near Brisbane City's try line.
+Smith recovered the loose ball and launched a counter-attack, linking with the outside backs to put City ahead 24–5 with less than 10 minutes remaining.
 The try was shortlisted among the top five for 2019 NRC Try of the Year.

 City were unable to defend the Andy Purcell Cup in a 42–26 loss to Queensland Country on 28 September.
 In the 18th minute of his derby debut, Smith received his first and only NRC yellow card.

-Smith enjoyed a successful season, with his side finishing fourth overall and advancing to the NRC finals.
+Brisbane City finished fourth overall and advanced to the NRC finals.
 The team was eliminated in the semi-final on 19 October, losing 42–38 to the Western Force.
-This marked Smith’s final appearance for Brisbane City.
+This marked Smith’s final appearance for the side.

 2020

 Smith first featured for the Reds during a 28–19 pre-season trial victory over the Waratahs in Dalby on 24 January.
-He then moved down to the Brumbies for an opportunity to train with the club, joining them in early February.
-Smith was rewarded with a start at lock in the Brumbies Runners trial match against Waratahs A on 21 February in Daceyville.
+He then joined the Brumbies in early February for an opportunity to train with the club.
+Smith started at lock in the Brumbies Runners trial match against Waratahs A on 21 February in Daceyville.
 He made another start on 6 March against Rebels A at Harlequin Rugby Club.

 The lock returned to Queensland in April and received a call-up to the Reds' Super Rugby squad in May 2020, as the team prepared for the domestic Super Rugby AU competition following the COVID-19 disruption.
-He was first listed in a Reds 23-man match-day squad on the bench for a potential debut against the Force on 17 July, but never made it onto the field.
-On 7 December it was announced that Smith had signed with the Reds in a deal that would see him remain at Ballymore until 2022.
+He was first listed in a Reds 23-man match-day squad on the bench for a potential debut against the Force on 17 July, but did not take the field.
+On 7 December, it was announced that Smith had signed with the Reds in a deal that would see him remain at Ballymore until 2022.